Six things that surprised me about breastfeeding

-However, inspired by all the positive National Breastfeeding Week posts I’ve read this week, I wanted to write something purely from my own perspective – so here’s what we’ve experienced that surprised me the most:
+However, inspired by all the positive National Breastfeeding Week posts I’ve read this week, I wanted to write something purely from my own perspective – so here’s what we’ve experienced that surprised me about breastfeeding:

 - I was prepared for breastfeeding to be a bumpy ride but it really wasn’t easy for us at the start.
 Eliza fed brilliantly in hospital but then quickly lost interest at home.
 In the face of jaundice and weight loss, the midwife prescribed feeding her a minimum of every three hours – day and night – which meant I didn’t sleep for longer than about two hours at a time for a long time.
 It worked a treat though, and we sailed more smoothly into on-demand feeding.
 Then a few weeks down the line she developed a shallow latch which resulted in eye-watering, toe-curling, agonising pain for me…